Jhonathan Díaz: Seattle Mariners

 On January 9, 2024, Díaz signed a minor league contract with the Seattle Mariners.
 He started the season with the Triple-A Tacoma Rainiers and was named the Pacific Coast League Pitcher of the Month for April.
 On May 22, the Mariners added Díaz to their 40-man roster and optioned him back to Tacoma.
 The roster move prevented Díaz from exercising an opt-out clause in his contract.
 On June 11, the Mariners called up Díaz to replace scratched starter Bryan Woo.
 After allowing 3 runs in 5 1/3 innings, he was sent back down to Tacoma.
 He was called up by the Mariners three more times in 2024 and pitched in four games in relief in the second half of the season.
 He finished the year with an 0–1 record, a 4.66 ERA, and 8 strikeouts in 9 2/3 innings for the Mariners.
 Díaz also had his most durable and effective Triple-A season yet, going 9–3 with a 4.36 ERA and 120 strikeouts in 117 2/3 innings for Tacoma.

 Díaz pitched for the Cangrejeros de Santurce in the Puerto Rican winter league.
 He was named the league's pitcher of the year after going 4–0 with a 0.49 ERA in six starts.
 Díaz was designated for assignment by the Mariners on February 3, 2025.
 He elected free agency in lieu of an outright assignment on February 7.
 Díaz re-signed with Seattle on a minor league contract on February 12.
 On April 1, the Mariners selected Díaz's contract, adding him to their active roster.
 He pitched a scoreless 1 1/3 innings in a loss to the Detroit Tigers that night, his only major league appearance of the season.
 He was sent down to Triple-A two days later.
 He returned to the majors for six days in May, but didn't pitch in a game.
 In the minors, he was a postseason Pacific Coast League All-Star, leading the league with a 4.15 ERA and collecting 11 wins, tied for most in the league.

+Díaz was designated for assignment by Seattle on January 23, 2026.
+He cleared waivers and was sent outright to Triple-A Tacoma on January 28.
+Díaz elected free agency the following day.
+On February 10, Díaz re-signed with the Mariners organization on a minor league contract.
+He had his contract selected to the major league roster on August 19.
+He was designated for assignment on August 22.
+On August 24, he cleared waivers and was sent outright to Triple-A Tacoma Rainiers.